top of page

 📞Call Script:

-Hello, my name is [Your Name], and I’m a constituent from [City, State].
+Hello, I’m [Name] from [City, State].

 Thank you.